LevelUpMarketers/tta-management-plugin/docs/CartFlow.md

    - The **Checkout Page** template performs checkout when the form is submitted (`tta_do_checkout`).
    - `TTA_Cart::sync_with_inventory()` ensures requested quantities are still available.
 If inventory changed, a notice is stored and the user is redirected back to the cart.
    - A total is calculated with any discount code applied.
 Payment details are sent to `TTA_AuthorizeNet_API::charge()`.
-   - On success, `TTA_Cart::finalize_purchase()` reduces ticket inventory atomically, logs the transaction, clears the cart tables, and triggers the `tta_checkout_complete` action.
-On failure, an error message is shown.
+   - On success, `TTA_Cart::finalize_purchase()` logs the transaction, clears the cart tables, and triggers the `tta_checkout_complete` action.
+Inventory has already been reserved when items were added.

 4. **Cleanup**
    - `TTA_Cart_Cleanup` schedules an hourly task and also runs on checkout completion to remove expired cart rows.
    - A second cron task runs every ten minutes to purge expired cart items and free their ticket inventory.
+   - Expired items are deleted from carts automatically and their reserved stock is released back to the ticket pool.

 ## Branching Logic Highlights